 - i.
-Verify the conveyor flow control valve is in the OFF position.
-Manual flow control (Figure 117 pg73) should be rotated so handle points to the front of the trailer. - ii.
+Verify the conveyor flow control lever is in the OFF position. - ii.
 Check the connections between the tractor and the trailer to ensure the pressure and return lines are connected properly and securely. - iii.
 Engage the PTO on the tractor.